 Merge Props

 Merge props combine new data with existing client-side data instead of replacing it.
-This is useful for features like infinite scroll or updating nested objects.
+This is useful for features like load-more lists, infinite scroll, chat messages, notifications, and updating nested objects.

 Shallow Merge